j-irion/sose-25-se3s/README.md

 # sose-25-se3s Prototyping Assignment

-A sharded, replicated, and resilient **scalable counter** system built with Flask, Consistent Hashing, and Docker.
+A sharded, replicated, and resilient **scalable counter** system.
-Supports horizontal and vertical scaling, replication for high availability, and a write queue with strategy for sidelining traffic.
+Supports horizontal and vertical scaling, replication for high availability, sharding for isolation, and a write queue with mitigation strategy for sidelining traffic.

 ---